GenomeDK/genomedk-docs/newsletters/2019-summer/index.rst

     Countries with at least one GenomeDK user marked in red.

+We're well on our way to world domination if you consider continents.
+You just need to find collaborators in Africa.

 Although Aarhus University is by far the largest user of GenomeDK, we've seen quite a bit of interest in GenomeDK from outside AU too.
 Actually, **47%** of our users are not from AU.
 Many of these are, of course, your external